 Solian can be administered once daily at oral doses up to 300 mg, higher doses should be administered bid.

 The minimum effective dose should be used.

-Renal insufficiency: Solian is eliminated by the renal route.
-In renal insufficiency, the dose should be reduced to half in patients with creatinine clearance (CRCL) between 30-60 ml/min and to a third in patients with CRCL between 10-30 ml/min.
-As there is no experience in patients with severe renal impairment (CRCL < 10 ml/min) particular care is recommended in these patients (see Section 4.4).
+Solian is eliminated by the renal route.
+In renal insufficiency, the dose should be reduced to half in patients with creatinine clearance (CRCL) between 30 – 60 ml/min and to a third in patients with CRCL between 10 – 30 ml/min.
+As there is no experience in patients with severe renal impairment (CRCL < 10 ml/min) particular care is recommended in these patients (see section 4.4).

-- Concomitant prolactin-dependent tumours (e.g. pituitary gland prolactinomas or breast cancer) (see section 4.4 and 4.8)
+• Concomitant prolactin-dependent tumours (e.g. pituitary gland prolactinomas or breast cancer) (see sections 4.4 and 4.8).

 As with other neuroleptics, Neuroleptic Malignant Syndrome, a potentially fatal complication, characterized by hyperthermia, muscle rigidity, autonomic instability, altered consciousness and elevated CPK, may occur.
 In the event of hyperthermia, particularly with high daily doses, all antipsychotic drugs including Solian should be discontinued.